Chapter 6: modern Vulkan

 C. Improving the shaders/pipelines situation

 In this section, we discuss two extensions that are concerned with making pipelines more modular.
-The first extension (shader objects) is quite radical: it gets rid of the concept of pipelines altogether, and proposes a return to what is basically the OpenGL model.
-Instead, we build individual shader objects that we link (and cross-optimize) on the fly.
-On the other hand, graphics pipeline libraries allow us to split pipelines in four pieces, and to combine these pieces on the file (again, with cross-optimization).
+The first extension (shader objects) is quite radical, in that it gets rid of the concept of pipelines altogether, and proposes a return to what is basically the OpenGL model: we build individual shader objects that we link (and cross-optimize) on the fly.
+The alternative (graphics pipeline libraries) allows us to split pipelines in four pieces, and to combine (and cross-optimize) these pieces on the fly.
+Neither of these extensions is (yet) part of Vulkan's core.

 C.1.
 Shader objects